101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

 Improve driving performance and response times with this Lanmodo Infrared Car Night Vision Camera.
 The camera is an 8.2” IPS screen in 1080P HD full color.
 It helps to brighten the view of the road, and extend the viewing distance.
 The night vision camera plugs into the cigarette lighter (or OBD II port), and not only helps night drivers, but also provides clearer images when it’s raining or foggy.
-It can be installed on top of the dashboard, or a suction cup can be used to attach it to the windshield.
+I received a sample to review, and initially wasn’t sure where I wanted to use it.
+However, it can be installed on top of the dashboard, or a suction cup can be used to attach it to the windshield.
 In addition, there’s an optional rear view camera, which is IP67 waterproof.
 One neat thing about the night vision camera is that it isn’t limited to automobiles; it can also be used when boating, hunting, or camping.

 -